 What is infectious mononucleosis?

 Infectious mononucleosis, "mono," "kissing disease," and glandular fever are all terms popularly used for the very common infection caused by the Epstein-Barr virus (EBV).
-EBV is a member of the herpesvirus family.
 The characteristic symptoms of infection with EBV include fever, fatigue, malaise, and sore throat.
-The designation "mononucleosis" refers to an increase in a particular type of white blood cells (lymphocytes) in the bloodstream relative to the other white blood cells as a result of the EBV infection.
+The designation "mononucleosis" refers to an increase in a particular type of mononuclear white blood cells (lymphocytes) in the bloodstream relative to the other white blood cells as a result of the EBV infection.
+Scientifically, EBV is classified as a member of the herpesvirus family.